joshhornby/joshhornby.github.io/_posts/2025-08-22-building-lennys-vault.md

 This verbose logging saved me when OpenAI's API behaviour changed unexpectedly, causing my Content Analysis Agent to misclassify strategic discussions as tactical advice.

-### Claude Code: Powerful but Requires Monitoring
+### Claude Code needs watching

-Claude Code accelerated development significantly, especially for wiring together AWS CDK infrastructure, writing simple Lambda functions, and testing.
+Claude Code sped up development a lot, especially wiring together AWS CDK infrastructure, writing simple Lambda functions and testing.

-But it also introduced subtle bugs I only caught in production.
-The AI would generate syntactically correct code that violated business logic assumptions.
-For example, it created error handling that silently continued processing when it should have failed fast.
+It also introduced subtle bugs I only caught in production.
+The code was syntactically correct but broke assumptions in the business logic.
+In one case it wrote error handling that silently continued processing when it should have failed fast.

-I'm convinced the future is engineers working with AI tools, not being replaced by them.
-The human judgment for business context remains irreplaceable.
+I'm convinced the future is engineers working with these tools rather than being replaced by them.
+Judgement about business context is still the part that's hard to replace.

-### AWS Step Functions Made Agent Chaining Simple
+### AWS Step Functions made agent chaining simple

 Orchestrating multiple AI agents could have been a nightmare of message queues and state management.
 Step Functions provided visual workflow management and built-in error handling.

 The visual editor made it easy to view how the system was working at a high level.
 When the Semantic Indexing Agent started timing out on longer episodes, I could show exactly where the bottleneck occurred and how it affected search functionality.

-### Using AI to Validate AI
+### Using AI to validate AI

 The "Evaluator-Optimizer" pattern from the [AI SDK documentation](https://ai-sdk.dev/docs/foundations/agents#evaluator-optimizer) proved essential.
 A separate Quality Control Agent evaluates each output, scoring it on relevance, completeness, and formatting.

 If the score falls below a threshold, the system re-runs the failed agent with additional context.

-Building Lenny's Vault taught me that AI development isn't just about prompt engineering and model selection.
+Building Lenny's Vault taught me that AI development isn't mostly about prompt engineering and model selection.
 It's about building reliable systems that handle uncertainty and stay observable.
-Testing, monitoring, and gradual rollouts matter even more when your core logic is non-deterministic.
+Testing, monitoring and gradual rollouts matter more, not less, when your core logic is non-deterministic.